 You can gain a lot of information on your family from your family tree.
-It is a graphical representation of data which you can easily acquire from your local council records office.
+It is a graphical representation of data that you can easily acquire from your local council records office.

 4. Organization of data

-Once you have collected all the data pertaining to your family, it’s time for organizing the facts and stories together.
+Once you have collected all the data about your family, it’s time for organizing the facts and stories together.
 This is the point where you have to filter the data to refine it as much as you can.

 Remember the scope of your project in mind and work accordingly towards it.